osama10/BMICalculator/README.md

 # BMICalculator
-A sample for my article on Unit Testing in iOS swift
+A sample application for my article on Unit Testing and TDD in iOS swift.
+You can find the article here [**here**](https://medium.com/@osamabinbashir/unit-testing-and-tdd-in-ios-swift-pt1-bef97a724106)